FAQ

 Does this app encourage gambling?

 No. This app and website are intended for learning blackjack probability, strategy, card counting concepts, and reaction training.
 It does not provide real-money gambling and does not present card counting as a guaranteed way to make money.
-Users should follow local laws and platform rules and understand that blackjack involves risk and high variance.
+Users should follow local laws and platform rules and understand that blackjack involves risk, short-term swings, and bankroll pressure.